 There you have it ladies n gents.

-5 versatile, amazing, black girl magestic, black-owned swimsuit lines that will be sure to flatter any tummy roll that threatens to ruin a good time.
+7 versatile, amazing, black girl majestic, black-owned swimsuit lines that will be sure to flatter any silhouette.

-It’s also important to support smaller business ESPECIALLY if they our owned and operated by our fellow melanin goddesses who have to work twice as hard just to get the same recognition.
+It’s important to support smaller businesses ESPECIALLY ones owned and operated by melanin goddesses who have to work twice as hard just to get the same recognition.